-- II.B.1.
-There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+II.B.1.
+There must be a sufficient number of faculty members with competence to instruct and supervise all residents. ^(Core) [The Review Committee may further specify] II.B.2.
+Faculty members must:

+- II.B.2.a) be role models of professionalism; ^(Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core)